Appearance

 Embla libraries comparison

 How @rozie-ui/embla compares to the existing per-framework Embla Carousel wrappers.
 Embla is the de-facto dependency-free, library-agnostic carousel engine: its core is pure vanilla JS that attaches to a viewport, reads the consumer's slide DOM, and drives transform: translate3d(...).
 Every framework wrapper exists only to glue reactive state to that imperative engine, surface its options as props, and forward the event set.
-The result is a lopsided ecosystem: four official wrappers that are four divergent APIs; a single-maintainer Angular community package; and nothing at all for Lit / web components.
-Rozie ships one source to all six.
+The result is a lopsided ecosystem: four official wrappers with four divergent APIs, a single-maintainer Angular community package, and nothing at all for Lit / web components.
+Rozie ships the same <Carousel>, with the same props, events, two-way selectedIndex, and imperative handle, to all six frameworks as pre-compiled per-framework packages.

 embla-carousel@^8.6); Embla v9 is RC-only and renames the API surface, so it is deliberately not targeted yet.